David Ryan Harris: Brand New Immortals

-Still working with O’Brien, Harris united with drummer Kenny Creswell and former bassist of the Black Crowes Johnny Colt, Harris created the trio Brand New Immortals.
-The group released a successful 6 track EP and were signed to Elektra Records by Lars Ulrich of Metallica.
+Still working with O’Brien, Harris united with drummer Kenny Creswell and former Black Crowes bassist Johnny Colt to create the trio Brand New Immortals.
+The group released a successful 6 track EP and was signed to Elektra Records by Lars Ulrich of Metallica.
 In 2001, the trio produced an album entitled Tragic Show, which the band felt that Elektra did not properly promote.
 Early the next year the band broke up and Harris returned to the pursuit of success as a solo artist.

 2002–present

 While Harris continues to promote his solo act, he can frequently be seen on stage performing with artists such as John Mayer, Dave Matthews, and Santana.
 Along with artists such as Sister Hazel, Better Than Ezra, and Collective Soul, Harris has also performed on The Rock Boat music festival from 2002 to 2009.

 In March 2009, Harris performed with Australian musician Guy Sebastian at SXSW, in Austin, Texas.
 He also performed with Steve Cropper and Sebastian at the 9th NON-COMMvention in Philadelphia in May 2009.
 Harris and Sebastian have had a long association.
 In 2004 Sebastian recorded "Sweetest Berry" which is a David Ryan Harris written song for his second album Beautiful Life.
 In 2006, Harris co-wrote two songs with Sebastian on his third album Closer to the Sun.
 In 2009 he co-wrote four tracks with Sebastian for his fifth album, including the title track "Like it Like That".
 Harris also played on and produced this single which reached number one and triple platinum in Australia and was the highest selling Australian artist song of 2009.
 Harris co-produced the album and contributed backing vocals and played instruments on some of the tracks.
 The album was released in the US in 2010.
 In 2012 Harris co-wrote "Battle Scars" with Sebastian.
 The song which has a rap written and performed by Lupe Fiasco reached number one and 9× platinum in Australia.
 It also reached number two and double platinum in New Zealand, and number two in Norway.
 "Battle Scars" spent 20 weeks on the US Billboard Hot 100 Chart peaking at number 71, and was certified platinum for 1 million sales.
 Ryan Harris toured Australia with Sebastian on the 46-date Get Along Tour in 2013.

 Harris has also played guitar on the album Who I Am from Nick Jonas and the Administration which was released on February 2, 2010, but former New Power Generation bassist Sonny Thompson will replace him for live shows.
 In late 2011, Harris produced Australian singer-songwriter Amali Ward's debut album Back in Time.
 In late 2012, Harris joined Bon Jovi guitarist Richie Sambora's solo band for a short tour of Europe and North America.
+Harris also appeared in the television special Next at the Kennedy Center (Sara Bareilles: New Year’s Eve with the National Symphony Orchestra & Friends) as a friend and collaborator.